mtsk/software-dev-summaries/implementing-domain-driven-design.md

 ### Identity Generation
 * Database-generated
-* Application-generated -> prefered when possible as they allow full object creation before persistence and reduce coupling to infrastructure
+* Application-generated -> prefered when possible, as they allow full object creation before persistence and reduce coupling to infrastructure
 * UUID-based

 ## Value Objects